dbiswas1/K8/README.md

 ```

 ### Launch EKS
-This may take some time
+This may take some time and will create
+VPC
+Subnets
+Certifcates
+API endpoint and Load balancer

 ```
   master ●✚  eksctl create cluster \